-- 147 EFRAG is taking an opportunity to remind that recycling of realised gains or losses at disposal of equity instruments measured at FVOCI continues to be a key concern of the insurance industry which is impossible without having an impairment model for equity instruments measured at fair value through the other comprehensive income (FVOCI).
+- 140 EFRAG is not aware of any additional issues that the IASB should consider under this PIR. - 147 EFRAG is taking an opportunity to remind that recycling of realised gains or losses at disposal of equity instruments measured at FVOCI continues to be a key concern of the insurance industry which is impossible without having an impairment model for equity instruments measured at fair value through the other comprehensive income (FVOCI).
 EFRAG constituents from the insurance industry continue to believe that a robust and non-complex impairment model for equity instruments could be easily incorporated into IFRS 9. - 148 EFRAG recommends the IASB to reconsider this issue during its postimplementation review of IFRS 17.

-149 EFRAG has no further views on potential elements that the IASB could consider in developing future IFRS Standards.
+141149 EFRAG has no further views on potential elements that the IASB could consider in developing future IFRS Standards.